lengfeld/subpatch/website/exp/comparison.md

 # Comparison to other tools

+The previous page [requirements](requirements.md) lists the features that subpatch supports.
-subpatch is not the first tool that tries to solve the multi repository problem.
+But subpatch is not the first tool that tries to solve the multi repository problem.
 Other tools are

 * [git-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)